obsoletenerd/obsoletenerd.com/content/Arcade Macro Board for OBS.md

 I use it as a Stream Deck using OBS for Twitch/YouTube streaming and Jitsi video calls.
 I set the "keyCodes" in the code to numbers 1-7 (ASCII 49-55), and the modifiers to CTRL, ALT, and SHIFT.
 Pressing arcade button 1 then sends the macro CTRL+ALT+SHIFT+1 to Windows, which I have mapped in OBS to switch to Scene 1.
 Etc etc.

 It will also work everywhere in your OS not just OBS/Jitsi/etc as it just acts like a standard USB keyboard inserting the shortcuts as though you yourself pressed it on your primary keyboard.
-You could use it to run macros/combos for your games, or for photo/video editing, or whatever you want.
+You could use it to run macros/combos for your games, or for running scripts/macros in productivity software and photo/video editing, or whatever you want.

 Number of buttons doesn't matter, you can do more or less, as long as you have enough inputs and modify the code appropriately to add/remove them.
 Diagram below shows 8, but the code here is currently set up for 7 as that's all I ended up using.